emmasherman/Data_146test/corrections.md

 ## Question 24 ##

-Just like the previous question I used the DoKFold function nad then found the MSE using Lasso:
+Just like the previous question I used the DoKFold function and then found the MSE using Lasso:

   ```
 idx = np.argmin(las_te_mse)